-The Community Development Bureau is responsible for maintaining and enhancing the quality of existing housing and neighborhood conditions.
+The Community Development Bureau maintains and enhances the quality of existing housing and neighborhood conditions.
 We administer federally funded community development funding to implement initiatives that benefit lower-income persons and neighborhoods and address community development needs.

 The Neighborhood and Housing Preservation program is responsible for preserving and enhancing the quality and safety of existing housing stock through rehabilitation and repair assistance programs.
 Our goal is to maintain and improve the quality of existing housing and neighborhood conditions.

 Federal Grants The City of Norfolk receives and allocates over $6 million annually through the Community Development Block Grant (CDBG), HOME Investment Partnerships Program (HOME), and Emergency Solutions Grant (ESG) programs.
 The Federal Program Management division administers these funds to provide decent housing, create suitable living environments, and expand economic opportunities for persons of low- and moderate- income in Norfolk.
 Funding is provided to eligible organizations for program years that run from July 1 – June 30.
 Applications are typically available in late November.

 Renovate Norfolk Renovate Norfolk is a voluntary program that provides income-eligible homeowners with a grant to make necessary interior and/or exterior residential improvements.
 Properties are rehabilitated to provide safe and sanitary housing and/or improve accessibility for seniors or persons with mobility impairments.
 The goal of each rehabilitation is to reduce ongoing and future maintenance costs and create decent, affordable housing for City of Norfolk residents.